MartinPankraz/sap-hacker-in-a-day/student/quest2.md

 <img alt="Cookie editor" src="assets/quest2/cookie-editor.png"  width="600">
 </p>

-7. Refresh the page and see the magic happen on the EvilGinx console and enjoy your phish!🎉
+7. Refresh the page and see the magic happen.

+> [!NOTE]
-You just were able to log on with stolen cookie information to an SAP system without knowing the username and password or needing to supply MFA!
+> You just were able to log on with stolen cookie information to an SAP system without knowing the username and password or needing to supply MFA!

+8. Enjoy your phish!🎉

 <p align="center" width="100%">
 <img alt="Cookie editor" src="assets/quest2/done.png"  width="600">